dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 You get the point.

 ## Conclusion
 Developing digital products is hard and challenging.
-It is easy to screw things up quickly because not only our systems and their behavior are complex, the process of development is complex too.
+It is easy to screw things up quickly because not only our systems and their behavior are complex, the process of development itself is complex too.

 To master it every individual as well as the whole organization needs to become an expert in learning.
 The organization and every part of it need to become an environment that supports learning, knowledge sharing, and embracing change.